-It has been a century since a Polish-American biochemist named Casimir Funk coined the word vitamine, and now, 100 years later, the 13 essential vitamins play an important role in the health of our bodies, including our brain health, at all stages of life.
+It has been a century since a Polish-American biochemist named Casimir Funk coined the word vitamine, and now, over 100 years later, the 13 essential vitamins play an important role in the health of our bodies, including our brain health, at all stages of life.
 However, there are some experts who believe other nutrients should be given vitamin status.

 Discovery of Vitamins

 In 1912, Dr. Funk isolated the first vitamin (B1) from rice bran.
 At that time, rice-hulling machines were being used to process rice.
 Unfortunately, hulling can strip grains of vital nutritional elements.
 As a consequence, new health problems began emerging among people who relied on de-hulled grains as a staple food.
 Symptoms included weakness, fatigue and, as the condition progressed, apathia, polyneuropathy, paralysis, cardiomyopathy, and heart failure.
 This dietary-deficiency disease is now known as beriberi.
 Funk realized that a compound inside of the rice bran that had been removed in the hulling process was essential for human health.
 He gave the newly discovered substance the name “vitamine” — a combination of vita (Latin for “life”) and amine (a nitrogen compound).